iancaragol/with/content/posts/taiwan/index.md

 > Leah posing on a street with lanterns above 🏮

-After Leah and I had food from a street vendor in the alleys of Jiufeng, we went back to our AirBnb.
+After Leah and I had food from a street vendor in the alleys of Jiufen, we went back to our AirBnb.
 I had the idea of waiting until the night got quite late and then to go out and explore the streets alone.
 I waited until about midnight and grabbed my camera.
 I started wandering around the streets alone and it was a truly magical experience.
 There wasn't as single soul around, except maybe that of the "Spirited Away" ghosts.
-Here are some of the shots I captured while exploring the empty alleys of Jiufeng:
+Here are some of the shots I captured while exploring the empty alleys of Jiufen:

 ![IMG_2183_LR](IMG_2183_LR.jpg)

-> The empty alleys near the famous old tea house in Jiufeng
+> The empty alleys near the famous old tea house in Jiufen

 ![IMG_2187_LR](IMG_2187_LR.jpg)